hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 The log captures all operations performed during the session, including timestamps, success/failure status, and error details.
 Log files are useful for auditing changes and troubleshooting issues that occurred during a session.

-To disable log file creation, set `LOGGING_ENABLED` to `0` in the script configuration.
+To enable log file creation, set `LOGGING_ENABLED` to `1` in the script configuration.

 ---
 ## Troubleshooting